NicolaiRee/smi2gcs/README.md

 1) Sort according to atomic number in descending order.
 2) If (1) is not unique, for each atom with the same priority (A*):
     <ol><li>Go to bound and yet not included atoms and sum up atomic numbers.
-Set the priority of A* according to summed atomic numbers.</li>
+Set the priority of A* according to the sum of the atomic numbers.</li>
     <li>If (2i) did not give an unambiguous result expand the shell of each atom A* by one bond.</li>
     <li>Repeat (2ii) until a unique order is found.</li></ol>
 3) If no unique order is found in (2) and all bound atoms are included, then sort atoms according to the CM5 charges in descending order.